louisguitton/guitton.co-hugo/content/posts/textcat.md

 | People for TagSpace | 201M                        | 5.5B                     | 100k ?            |
 | _My dataset_        | _20k_                       | _151k_                   | _2.5k_            |

+**Note**: [Rasa is also using](https://blog.rasa.com/rasa-nlu-in-depth-part-1-intent-classification/) a flavour of StarSpace implemented in tensorflow

 ### BlazingText by AWS

 BlazingText is AWS's version of word2vec.
 You can also learn embeddings and train a texcat task.
 Finally, you can used pre-trained fastText embedddings.
 [Link](https://docs.aws.amazon.com/sagemaker/latest/dg/blazingtext.html)

 I've trained a model on DBPedia using SageMaker.
 You can expose both the textcat model and the similarity from the embeddings.

+### Pitfalls to watch out for with those end-to-end models {#pitfalls}

+1. Lack of training data
+1. Out-of-Vocabulary words
+1. Classes that are too similar
+1. Skewed data

 ### Framing the problem as Entity Linking